foosel/foosel.github.io/content/til/how-to-reduce-the-titlebar-size-of-gnome/index.md

 ---
-title: "How to reduce the titlebar size of Gnome"
+title: "How to reduce the titlebar size of Gnome 43"
 date: 2023-04-11
 tags:
 - linux
 - gnome
+- gnome 43
 - framework laptop
 ---